aputtapa000/subsyncer/README.md

 - It should be noted that the code was written with Windows in mind... testing on other operating systems has not been conducted.

 ## Future Improvements
-- Support for additional subtitle formats.
+- ~~Support for additional subtitle formats.~~ `.ass` and `.sub` added (maybe more to come)!
 - Enhanced error handling and user feedback.
 - Improved GUI scaling for different screen resolutions.
 - ~~Resume/progress system is finicky.
 WIP.~~ Fixed!
 - Making keyboard shortcuts more robust.
-- Make it easier to jump around the video file. -- ADDED!(testing in progress)
+- ~~Make it easier to jump around the video file.~~ ADDED!(testing in progress)
-   - Clicking 'Next' a thousand times isn't fun... maybe a collapsible scrollable list on the side to see all the subtitles and double clicking takes you to that timestamp.
+   - ~~Clicking 'Next' a thousand times isn't fun... maybe a collapsible scrollable list on the side to see all the subtitles and double clicking takes you to that timestamp.~~
+- Bring in support for extracting subs from inside matroska containers and then repackage afterwards.